 The majority of modern toilets now come with top fixing seat installation as they are easier to fit and remove for cleaning.
 The toilet seat fixings you need for your toilet will largely depend on the type of toilet seat you want to fit, or the fixings you are replacing on your current seat.

-How much do Toilet Seats Cost?
+How Much Do Toilet Seats Cost?

 Like most household products, the price of toilet seats can vary by quite a considerable amount.
 Cheap and cheerful seats are readily available for those of you on slightly more of a budget, while fancy high-tech, high-quality and subsequently high-price-tag seats are also proving popular.
 It’s important to be aware that your toilet seat gets a lot of use.
 Opening and closing the lid multiple times a day will take a toll on the hinges, and so investing in something high-quality is the best bet.

-If this post hasn’t ignited your passion for toilet seats then, quite frankly, you are a lost cause!
 When it comes to bathroom styling, the little pieces make a big difference - and toilet seats can certainly make a difference.
 Whether you’re inspired by the high-tech and comfort of the Japanese designs, or you opt for a simple wooden seat to create that traditional feeling - you’ll be spoilt for choice with Drench’s array of styles.